AE 443 · Experimental Dynamics and Control Laboratory · Spring 2026 · ERAU

 | Model validation (best fit) | 1.68 | 0.044 |

-Data was saved from the Simulink workspace and plotted with subplots showing motor voltage and load shaft speed.
-The bump test gain and time constant were read from cursor coordinates on the MATLAB figure.
-Full script: Lab 1 Appendix B.
+Data was saved from the Simulink workspace and plotted with subplots showing voltage and load shaft speed.
+Bump test parameters were read from MATLAB cursor coordinates on the response plot.

 % Plot voltage and rotational speed vs time